jorgemunozl/psiformer_torch/PsiFormer.md

      return self.model(x) + envelope
 ```

+And where the **envelope** comes in?
+They fit in the orbital, so I am doing it, wrong!

 But If I put the envelope in the model itself then thing begin to broke, recall that we are using Psiformer for the Sampling also.